 Interested in transferring to Edison State from another school?
 Do you want to take a class or two over summer break?
 Maybe you want to start at Edison State and then transfer out for another degree?
 Whatever your need—Edison State Community College is here for you.

 "I like the personal attention that I receive."

-These are just a few of the benefits that students cite when asked what they like most about being at Edison State Community College.
-We are certain that you will feel this way too!
+These are just a few of the benefits that students cite when asked what they like most about Edison State.
+We are certain that you will feel this way too.

 Do you have credits to transfer to Edison State?
 How will your credits transfer?
 What is the process?
-It's simple.
 See the following FAQs for more information.

 To receive credit for courses taken at other colleges or universities, you must have your official transcript(s) from any previous institution(s) sent directly to the Office of Registration and Records at Edison State Community College.
 Most institutions charge a small fee to forward your official transcripts.
 Transcripts should be mailed to:

 Piqua, OH 45356